What Security Command Center offers

 Security Command Center tiers

-The built-in Security Command Center services that are available for your organization depend on the tier you select:
+The tier you select determines the built-in Security Command Center services that are available for your organization:

 Standard tier features

 For information about costs associated with using a Security Command Center tier, see the Pricing page.

 Security Command Center helps security teams gather data, identify threats, and act on them before they result in business damage or loss.
 It offers deep insight into application and data risk so that you can quickly mitigate threats to your cloud resources across your organization and evaluate overall health.
 Security Command Center provides a single, centralized dashboard so you can: